roboflow/inference/docs/workflows/detect_keypoints.md

 * `keypoint_confidence`: optional float value in range [0, 1] with keypoints confidence threshold - can be selector to input parameter
-* `active_learning_target_dataset`: optional name of target dataset (or reference to `InferenceParemeter`) dictating that AL should collect data to different dataset that the one declared with model
+* `active_learning_target_dataset`: optional name of target dataset (or reference to `InferenceParemeter`) dictating that AL should collect data to a different dataset than the one declared by the model

 ## Step outputs:
 * `predictions` - details of predictions